Marjan23/plgeon/Comments:BIP-0150.md

 > Also we assume that peers want to connect to specific peers to broadcast or filter transactions (or similar actions that reveal sensitive informations)

 Anonymity cannot be achieved by connection to strongly-identifiable peers.
-This requires an anonmizing network.
-See comments on BIP150.
+This requires an anonymizing network.

 > and therefore operators want to authenticate the remote peer and ensure that they have not connected to a MITM (man-in-the-middle) attacker.